High-level CLI for Git

 Q & A

-Does this force me into any conventions for my branches or commits?
+Does Git Town enforce any specific conventions for branches or commits?

-No. Git Town doesn’t require or enforce conventions for naming or set up of branches and commits.
-It works with a wide variety of Git branching models and workflows.
-If it doesn't work with your workflow: contact us
+No, Git Town doesn’t impose any rules for branch or commit naming.
+It works with a wide range of Git branching strategies and workflows.
+If you find it doesn't mesh with your specific setup, reach out to us.

-Which Git branching models are supported by Git Town?
+Which Git branching models does Git Town support?

-Git Town is so generic that it supports the most widely used branching models including GitHub Flow, Git Flow, GitLab Flow, trunk-based development.
-Git Town is even useful if you commit straight into the main branch!
+Git Town is flexible enough to support the most popular branching models like GitHub Flow, Git Flow, GitLab Flow, trunk-based development.
+It even works if you commit directly to the main branch!

-How is this different from the git-flow tool?
+How is Git Town different from the git-flow tool?

-Is Git Town compatible with my other Git tools?
+Is Git Town compatible with other Git tools?

 Yes, we try to be good citizens in the Git ecosystem.
-If you run into any issues with your setup, please let us know!
+If you run into compatibility issues, please let us know!

 Does my whole team have to use Git Town?

-No. Git Town is already useful even if you are the only person using it.
-It simply executes the Git commands that you would (should) run.
+No, you can get value from Git Town even if you're the only one using it.
+It simply automates the Git commands that you would (should) normally run.

 Installation